 The Neptune’s staircase comprises eight locks and is the longest staircase lock in Britain.
 It will lift the ship up to 20 metres and will take approximately 90 minutes to pass.
 Special for our ship the Flying Dutchman is that it is one of the biggest ships that fits through the canal and these locks.
 We will spend the night in Corpach, from which we have a panoramic view on the Ben Nevis and we can pay a visit to Fort William.

 Day 4: Tobermory

-In the morning we will pass the last lock and say goodbye to the Caledonian Canal, and here we continue our journey Inverness -Oban.
-We will set course to the beautiful West coast of Scotland where we can enjoy the beauties of unspoilt Scotland.
+In the morning we will pass the last lock and say goodbye to the Caledonian Canal, and here we continue our trip Sailing Scotland: Loch Ness.
+We will set course to the beautiful West Coast of Scotland where we can enjoy the beauties of unspoilt Scotland.
 We will sail closely to the Duart Castle on the island of Mull, which gives us an imposing view seen from the water.
-In the afternoon we will moor in the picturesque fishing port of Tobermory.
+In the afternoon we will moor in the pittoresque fishing port of Tobermory.
 Tobermory, with its colourful harbour-front buildings, is famous for being the setting of children’s TV show Balamory.
-It also harbours a small, but famous, whisky distillery.
+It also harbours a small, but famous, whiskey distillery.

 Day 5: Staffa & Iona

 We set sail to the uninhabited island of Staffa, also known as the ‘Pillar Island’.
 The approach to this island with deep caves is spectacular.
 If the weather conditions permit, we will make a landing by zodiac to view the wonders of Fingall’s cave and if we are lucky we might see the first nesting sites of puffins.